inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

         count = row [1][1])
 ```

 In the absence of a schema, Spark will attempt to infer it.
-The transformation will run much faster if a schema is supplied.
+The transformation will run much faster if a schema is provided.
 ```python

 result_schema = types.StructType([